-Expats in Brussels will find that this city is the centre for a number of international businesses and organisations.
-Expat children and families living in the Belgian capital won't have any problem finding playmates who speak their home language.
+Expats in Brussels will be in the centre for a number of international businesses and organisations.
+This means that expat children and families living in the Belgian capital won't have any problem finding playmates who speak their home language.

 All in all, the possibilities for education and outings available to families living in Brussels are endless, making the city exciting and child-friendly.